GeekTrainer/learn-typescript/m03-implement-interfaces-in-typescript/includes/3-exercise-declare-interface.md

 | Optional| Add a question mark (`?`) to the end of the property name.
 Use this for properties that are not required.
 This prevents the type system from raising an error if the property is omitted.| `firstName?: string;`|
 | Read only| Add the readonly keyword in front of the property name.
 Use this for properties that should only be modified when an object is first created.| `readonly firstName: string;`|

-## Exercise - Declare an interface with members
+## Declare an interface with members

 1. Open the [Playground](https://www.typescriptlang.org/play) and remove any existing code.
 1. Declare an interface named `IceCream` that includes two properties: `flavor` as a `string` and `scoops` as a `number.`